Rotherbaum: Sports

 Sportplatz at Rothenbaum, which was opened in 1910, was the stadium used by Hamburger SV and later by their amateur team and for promotion play-offs at the end of each season, until the stadium was demolished in 1994.

 Infrastructure

 Directly at the artificial Außenalster lake is the Consulate General of the United States.

 Health systems

 In Rotherbaum were 16 day-care centers for children, 142 physicians in private practice and 9 pharmacies.

 Transportation

 Rotherbaum is serviced by the rapid transit system of the city train with the stations Hamburg Dammtor, located in the homonymous place.
 Long distance trains also stop at this station.
-The Hamburg U-Bahn service the Hallerstraße station.
+The Hamburg U-Bahn service the Hallerstraße U1 (blue line) station.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in the quarter Rotherbaum were 5,446 private cars registered (324 cars/1000 people).
 There were 201 traffic accidents total, including 173 traffic accidents with damage to persons.